-NEMETHY: How may the Ukrainian Invasion economically impact Western Economies?
+NEMETHY: How may the Ukrainian invasion economically impact Western economies?

 We may unwittingly further increase damage upon ourselves by restricting trade.
 Hungary, for example, has decided to stop grain exports.
 Such bans may provide some price relief at home but ultimately lead to retaliatory actions and supply chain disruptions.

 Another area where the Ukrainian invasion may impact on the West is through banks.
-A handful of Globally Systematically Important Banks have fallen by double digit percentages just in the past week:
+A handful of globally systematically important banks have fallen by double digit percentages just in the past week:

 Societe Generale owns one of the largest private banks in Russia.
 OTP bank of Hungary has also seen its share price plummet due to Russian and Ukrainian exposure.
 Sberbank’s Central European subsidiaries are facing default and liquidation.
 The European banking system is under unprecedented stress.